gaehlerm/SoftwareEngineering/README.md

 `Total variables = method arguments + class variables`

 Global variables should not be used, so we neglect those.
 Still, with having function arguments and class variables at the same time, it is very easy to exceed the recommended amount of 3 variables.
-This is the main reason why I don't recommend using classes too much, but rather use procedural programming instead.
+This is the main reason why I don't recommend using classes too much, but rather procedural or functional programming instead.
 And if you use classes with complitaced methods, there should be hardly any class variables at all.
 Otherwise its complexity will blow up.

 A method might access some class variables.
 However, one does not know this until one has read all of the methods and sub-methods involved.
 Furthermore, one has to check whether a method changes the class variables or not, except if it uses the C++ `const` expression.
 You should really try to keep the total number of variables as low as possible.
 This is the only way to keep the code maintainable.